-Thailand’s stunning beaches and the effervescent Bangkok are enough to lure millions of visitors every year, so why not enjoy them as part of your surgery trip?
-Relax prior to your surgery on the beach, sample the culture in Bangkok and recuperate in luxurious surroundings after your treatment.
-What could be better?
+Thailand’s stunning beaches and vibrant Bangkok are enough to lure millions of visitors every year, so why not enjoy them as part of your surgery trip?
+Relax prior to your surgery on the beach, sample the culture in Bangkok and recuperate in chill surroundings after your treatment.

 Of course, your surgery abroad is not just about a holiday.
 The standards of care and expertise, facilities and cost are all important ingredients to the success of your trip.

-Thailand has been the leading medical tourist destination since the 1990s, and it has gained a reputation for excellence – its vast array of Joint Commission International-accredited facilities demonstrating its incredibly high standards in patient care and safety.
+Thailand has been the world's leading medical tourism destination since the 1990s, and has gained a reputation for excellence; its vast array of Joint Commission International-accredited facilities demonstrating high standards in patient care and safety.

-Medical Departures takes the quality aspect very seriously and perform our own background checks on prospective doctors and clinics.
-Legal and criminal records are looked at, doctor qualifications and professional memberships verified and visits to clinics undertaken.
+Medical Departures takes clinical quality and patient safety seriously and performs its own background checks on prospective doctors and clinics.
+Legal and criminal records are reviewed, doctor qualifications and professional memberships verified and visits to clinics undertaken.
 If we’re not satisfied, you won’t see the clinic on our website.
 Along with published patient reviews, you can check the information for yourself, and make your own decision on whether surgery by a particular doctor is for you.

-Neck lift surgery can correct a number of issues, and so no two procedures are necessarily the same.
-Depending on the exact nature of the procedures you are undergoing, the surgery can be completed in as little as an hour, but may take up to 4 hours.
+Neck lift surgery can correct a number of issues, and no two procedures are necessarily the same.
+Depending on the exact nature of the procedures you are undergoing, the surgery can be completed in as little as an hour, but may take up to four hours.

-To remove small amounts of fat, liposuction may be done.
+To remove small amounts of fat, liposuction may be performed.
 A small incision is made under the chin, a slim tube inserted and a solution to liquefy the fat injected.
-The liquid is subsequently sucked out, usually through the same tube–rather like a wet and dry vacuum cleaner.
+The liquid is subsequently sucked out, usually through the same tube–rather like a wet and dry vacuum.

 Banding, turkey and wattle neck problems are treated with surgery, with incisions made behind the ears and/or under the chin, with muscles manipulated, excess tissue removed and the remaining skin stretched and stitched where the incisions are made.

-You will be bandaged and may have drainage tubes inserted after the surgery–although not all surgeons use these–to help remove fluid away from the wounds and reduce swelling.
+You will be bandaged and may have drainage tubes inserted after the surgery–although not all surgeons use these–to help remove fluid from the wounds and reduce swelling.
 They will be removed after a day or two.

-Gentle stretching is recommended and most people return to work after a week or two–but no strenuous lifting or exercise is recommended for 6 weeks.
+Gentle stretching is recommended and most people return to work after a week or two–but no strenuous lifting or exercise is recommended for six weeks.
 The tightness in your neck may take a number of months to feel better.

-Find out more about our incredible clinics and see what's on offer.
+Find out more about our superb clinics in Thailand and see what's on offer.